During this post, we’re going to talk about a handful of wide receiver drills that you’re sure to want to use while coaching football.

 Sprint, Shuffle, Backpedal Shuffle Cone Drill

-This drill is trying to get body movement in the cones, emphasizing body position with weight over the balls of your feet, good back arch, eyes up, and your hands working.
+This agility drill emphasizes body position, with weight over the balls of your feet, good back arch, eyes up, and your hands working.

 After your receivers sprint, shuffle, backpedal, and shuffle, they’ll then move the drill to the opposite cone so they get to work both directions in their shuffle.

-This football drill is designed to work on your feet, sharp cuts, and body movement.
+This drill is designed to work on your feet, sharp cuts, and body movement.

 Team Catch Drill